Belize travel guide

 Driving standards

 Road traffic accidents are common.
 Local driving and vehicle maintenance standards are poor.
 Public buses are not well maintained and many do not have seatbelts.
-Take care when driving, particularly during rainy conditions.
-If you need to drive at night, be aware of the risks, including:
+Take care when driving, particularly during rainy conditions or at night.
+Be aware of the risks, including high levels of drink-driving, speeding, reckless driving and other vehicles, including bicycles, not having working lights.

 Taxis